laur89/dotfiles/README.md

     passwd/user-password=userpass
     passwd/user-password-again=userpass
 ```
+  - make sure to use the preseed template expander script, not the preseed
+    template directly;
   - note under UEFI installation, `esc` likely doesn't do anything; in that
     case:
         - highlight `Advanced options` -> `Automated install`